Getty Realty (NYSE:GTY) Releases FY 2022 Earnings Guidance

 Getty Realty (NYSE:GTY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.080-$2.100 for the period.
 The company issued revenue guidance of -.

-Getty Realty (NYSE:GTY – Get Rating) last issued its quarterly earnings data on Wednesday, February 23rd.
-The real estate investment trust reported $0.38 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.11).
+Getty Realty (NYSE:GTY – Get Rating) last posted its quarterly earnings data on Wednesday, February 23rd.
+The real estate investment trust reported $0.38 EPS for the quarter, missing the consensus estimate of $0.49 by ($0.11).
 Getty Realty had a return on equity of 8.94% and a net margin of 40.45%.
-During the same quarter in the prior year, the company posted $0.48 EPS.
-As a group, research analysts anticipate that Getty Realty will post 2.09 earnings per share for the current fiscal year.
+The company had revenue of $39.01 million during the quarter, compared to the consensus estimate of $39.61 million.
+During the same period last year, the business earned $0.48 EPS.
+Research analysts predict that Getty Realty will post 1.92 EPS for the current fiscal year.

-A number of research analysts recently weighed in on the stock.
-Zacks Investment Research downgraded shares of Getty Realty from a buy rating to a hold rating in a research report on Monday, February 7th.
-Bank of America downgraded shares of Getty Realty from a neutral rating to an underperform rating and decreased their price objective for the company from $34.00 to $31.00 in a research report on Thursday, January 20th.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $33.60.
+Several research firms have recently commented on GTY.
+Bank of America downgraded Getty Realty from a neutral rating to an underperform rating and decreased their price objective for the stock from $34.00 to $31.00 in a research note on Thursday, January 20th.
+Zacks Investment Research downgraded Getty Realty from a hold rating to a sell rating in a research note on Friday, March 11th.
+Two analysts have rated the stock with a sell rating, one has assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat, Getty Realty currently has a consensus rating of Hold and an average target price of $33.60.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. boosted its position in shares of Getty Realty by 2.4% in the fourth quarter.
-BlackRock Inc. now owns 7,173,877 shares of the real estate investment trust’s stock valued at $230,209,000 after acquiring an additional 169,602 shares during the period.
-State Street Corp boosted its position in shares of Getty Realty by 7.9% in the fourth quarter.
-State Street Corp now owns 2,231,120 shares of the real estate investment trust’s stock valued at $72,501,000 after acquiring an additional 164,249 shares during the period.
-Geode Capital Management LLC boosted its stake in shares of Getty Realty by 1.0% in the fourth quarter.
-Geode Capital Management LLC now owns 806,554 shares of the real estate investment trust’s stock valued at $25,882,000 after buying an additional 8,118 shares during the period.
-Norges Bank bought a new stake in shares of Getty Realty in the fourth quarter valued at approximately $11,765,000.
-Finally, Legal & General Group Plc boosted its stake in shares of Getty Realty by 2.2% in the fourth quarter.
-Legal & General Group Plc now owns 341,786 shares of the real estate investment trust’s stock valued at $10,968,000 after buying an additional 7,375 shares during the period.
-70.14% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Norges Bank purchased a new position in Getty Realty during the 4th quarter valued at approximately $11,765,000.
+BlackRock Inc. grew its holdings in Getty Realty by 2.4% during the 4th quarter.
+BlackRock Inc. now owns 7,173,877 shares of the real estate investment trust’s stock valued at $230,209,000 after buying an additional 169,602 shares in the last quarter.
+State Street Corp grew its holdings in Getty Realty by 7.9% during the 4th quarter.
+State Street Corp now owns 2,231,120 shares of the real estate investment trust’s stock valued at $72,501,000 after buying an additional 164,249 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in Getty Realty by 70.6% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 211,851 shares of the real estate investment trust’s stock valued at $6,799,000 after buying an additional 87,680 shares in the last quarter.
+Finally, Millennium Management LLC grew its holdings in Getty Realty by 128.5% during the 4th quarter.
+Millennium Management LLC now owns 148,031 shares of the real estate investment trust’s stock valued at $4,750,000 after buying an additional 83,261 shares in the last quarter.
+70.14% of the stock is currently owned by institutional investors.

 Getty Realty Corp. operates as a real estate investment trust.
 It engages in the acquisition, owning, selling, and leasing of convenience store and gas service station properties.
 The firm operates through the following brands: 76, BP, Citgo, Conoco, Exxon, Gulf, Mobil, Sunoco, Chevron, Global, Fas Mart, Aloha, United Oil, RaceTrac, and Valero.